-APS requires all its staff, fellows, interns, and volunteers to be fully vaccinated (initials shot(s) and booster) against COVID-19.
+APS requires all its staff, fellows, interns, and volunteers to be fully vaccinated (initial shot(s) and booster) against COVID-19.

-Please complete an application in Interfolio (https://apply.interfolio.com/110885) with the following materials:
+Please complete an application on Interfolio (https://apply.interfolio.com/110888) with the following materials:

-- Excerpt(s) from dissertation (no more than 5,000 words).
+- Excerpt(s) from dissertation (no more than 5,000 words) or other scholarly writing.
 An excerpt from a draft in progress is acceptable;

-- Example of non-scholarly writing, if available is highly recommended;
+- Example of non-scholarly writing or other public or digital history work, if available is highly recommended;

 - A letter from a Department Chair or Director of Graduate Studies (or equivalent) confirming that the applicant will complete their Ph.D. by the required date.